varnishcache/varnish-cache/doc/sphinx/whats-new/relnote-5.0.rst

 `Source download <https://repo.varnish-cache.org/source/varnish-5.0.0.tar.gz>`_

-Packages for most mainstream operating systems should appear in as soon as they trickle through the machinery.
+Packages for mainstream operating systems should appear in as soon as they trickle through the machinery.